Last Updated on June 19, 2024 by Aaron von Frank

 We should make clear that we’re referencing the original, orange-petaled daylilies.
 There are now tens of thousands of daylily hybrid cultivars bred for flower color and shape, not edibility.
 It’s impossible to say whether each one is edible, so stick to the original!

 The tender young shoots of daylilies make a great veggie – they taste sweet with a slight onion flavor.
-Young daylily tubers (best harvested from fall – late winter while the plants are dormant) can be cooked and eaten like crunchy potatoes.
+Raw, they give me a bit of throat irritation, but cooking, fermenting, or pickling them eliminates that reaction.
+Young daylily tubers (best harvested from fall – late winter while the plants are dormant) can be cooked and eaten like potatoes.

-The unopened flower buds are delicious breaded and fried, stir-fried, added to salads, or just munched on-the-spot in your garden.
+The unopened flower buds are delicious pickled, fried, stir-fried, added to salads, or just munched on-the-spot in your garden.
 Once the flowers open, the velvet-textured orange petals taste like sweet lettuce and make an excellent addition to salads or as a garnish.

 12. Mimosa flowers (Albizia julibrissin)